madrazzl3/StratisFullNode/README.md

 ------------------

 The master branch is actively developed and regularly committed to, and it can become unstable.
-To compile a stable (production) release use any of the release tags form version 3.0.x.x and upwards.
+To compile a stable (production) release use any of the release tags from version 3.0.x.x and upwards.

 ```
 git clone https://github.com/stratisproject/StratisFullNode.git